 The reason is that the newer washing machines, especially the high efficiency and front loading varieties need to use HE detergent.
 As I've explained in more detail in my ultimate guide to HE laundry detergent the reason is that HE detergents are, by definition, low-sudsing detergents.
-They have to be because suds mess up and even damage the components of HE machines which use significantly less water then the older washer models.
+They have to be because suds mess up and even damage the components of HE machines

 So now because of changes in technology manufacturers cannot just add ingredients which increase the amount of suds in a detergent, but instead have to remove those ingredients from their products so they can work in HE machines properly,

 Further, even if you don't personally own a high-efficiency machine chances are the detergent you're purchasing these days is called "dual use," meaning they can be used either in a traditional or HE machine.